-A: Your treated area should not be exposed to direct sunlight until fully healed.
-Once it has fully healed though you may go out in the sun, but we advise a waterproof sunblock to prevent sunburn, fading, and colour changes.
+A: Do not expose your tattoo to direct sunlight until fully healed.
+Once it has fully healed you may go out in the sun.
+Use a waterproof sunblock to prevent sunburn, fading, and colour changes.

-• Q: When can I use my normal products again, for example bubble bath, moisturisers, and makeup?
+Q: When can I use my normal products again, for example bubble bath, moisturisers, and makeup?

-A: Once the area has healed, usually after 10 days, you may begin your normal skin routine.
+A: Once the tattoo has healed (usually after 10 days) you may begin your normal skin care routine.

-• Q: When should I come back to the clinic?
+Q: When should I come back to the clinic?

-A: Follow-up sessions may be needed to achieve good results.
-A follow-up session will be booked for you, however if you are satisfied with your colour and there is no need to come back, please tell the clinic.
+A: You may need follow-up sessions to get good results.
+A follow-up session will automatically be booked for you.
+However, if you are satisfied with the colour and there is no need to come back, please tell the clinic.
 Usually two to three sessions will be enough.

-Q: How will I know if I have an infection?
+· Q: How will I know if I have an infection?

 A: Infection is very rare.
-Colours will appear very intense immediately after the session, and you may have a few spots of blood and some swelling.
-If the treated area continues to stay red and swollen causing excessive heat and pain, we advise you to contact your GP for advice.
+Colours will appear very intense immediately after the session.
+You may have a few spots of blood and some swelling.
+If the tattoo continues to stay red and swollen causing excessive heat and pain, contact your GP for advice.